Dragan J. Vučićević: Controversies and legal issues

 In 2023, he was convicted of defamation and sentenced to pay a fine of 200,000 RSD or serve a six-month prison term for insulting Jugoslav Ćosić, a former director of N1 TV channel.

 In July 2024, Vučićević was ordered to serve a prison sentence for failing to pay a fine imposed for insulting N1 journalist Žaklina Tatalović.
 The original conviction for defamation in September 2021 had resulted in a fine of 200,000 RSD, which Vučićević did not pay.
 He was scheduled to report to the District Prison in Belgrade on 22 July 2024.

-In October 2024, the informal association of judges and prosecutors “Odbrana struke” publicly criticized Vučićević and Informer for targeting judge Ksenija Marić in media reports.
+In October 2024, the informal association of judges and prosecutors "Odbrana struke" publicly criticized Vučićević and Informer for targeting judge Ksenija Marić in media reports.
 The group stated that the articles exposed Marić to threats and could undermine trust in the judiciary.
-They described the reporting as a misuse of media space and warned that such actions might constitute the criminal offense of obstruction of justice under Article 336b, paragraph 2 of the Serbian Criminal Code, which prohibits behavior intended to influence the independence and impartiality of judges.
+They described the reporting as a misuse of media space and warned that such actions might constitute the criminal offense of 'obstruction of justice' under Article 336b, paragraph 2 of the Serbian Criminal Code, which prohibits behavior intended to influence the independence and impartiality of judges.

-In 2024, the informal network of professors “Akademski plenum“ from Novi Sad called on authorities to act against Vučićević for targeting 11 faculty members from the University of Novi Sad’s Faculty of Technical Sciences in a broadcast on Informer, in which he allegedly labeled them “terrorists planning new chaos,” mentioned them by full name, and spread false information that caused public panic, an act the group stated could constitute a criminal offense.
+In 2024, the informal network of professors "Akademski plenum" from Novi Sad called on authorities to act against Vučićević for targeting 11 faculty members from the University of Novi Sad’s Faculty of Technical Sciences in a broadcast on Informer, in which he allegedly labeled them “terrorists planning new chaos,” mentioned them by full name, and spread false information that caused public panic, an act the group stated could constitute a criminal offense.

 In 2024, Vučićević was involved in a traffic accident in Žarkovo in which he hit a pedestrian on a crosswalk, causing minor injuries.
 According to the Second Basic Public Prosecutor's Office, he faced charges for endangering public traffic, a criminal offense punishable by up to three years in prison, and alcol-testing at the scene indicated he had zero blood alcohol content.

-In August 2025, Dragan J. Vučićević had shown images of revenge porn of several students on Informer TV.
+In August 2025, Vučićević had shown images of revenge porn of several students on Informer TV.